andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     npm i @nestjs/microservices kafkajs
     ```

 2. Our environment will be a little different.
 We will use `kafka/.env.example`, [Click here to see details](.env.example).

-Copy and replace the env file into root dir.
+    Replace the env file into root dir

     ```sh
     cp .env.kafka .env